Skip to main content

 What We Do

-Disability Rights Nebraska operates a combined program of legal advocacy, relationship-based advocacy, systems advocacy, public policy analysis, education, and other support activities for people with disabilities.
-This program is designed to help secure their rights, enhance their dignity, and advocate for their full participation as citizens with respect to their individual cultures.
+Disability Rights Nebraska offers a comprehensive program that includes legal advocacy, relationship-based advocacy, systems advocacy, public policy analysis, education, and other support services for people with disabilities.
+This program is designed to protect their rights, enhance their dignity, and promote their full participation as citizens, respecting their unique cultures.
 Among the P&A programs in the nation, Disability Rights Nebraska is one of the few that has such a broad range of advocacy activities, as many others focus primarily on litigation.

 Areas of Focus: